72-Hour Visa-Free Transit in China

 4. After leaving the airport, remember to register at local police station within 24 hours of arrival if one wants to stay over 24 hours.
 Those who live with family or friends need to go to register in person at the police station with relatives or friends.
 Those who live in hotels do not need to go, because the hotels will do it for the guests.

 5. If visitors are unable to depart on time due to unavoidable reasons, such as flight cancellation or treatment of sudden disease, they need to apply for a visa from Municipal Public Security Bureau (PSB).
 Otherwise, tourists cannot apply for an extension of stay.

-Currently, the airports have already optimized the transit formalities with the Customs, the Entry-Exit Inspection & Quarantine Bureau and Frontier Inspection Station.
 There are service centers for transit passengers in the terminals, offering rest places with drinking water and reading materials if they do not want to leave the airport.
 For visa-free transit passengers, the airports also provide services for currency exchange, mobile phone rental, car rental, left luggage, as well as local souvenir shops.
 Tour buses are available from the terminals for the convenience of tourists.

 Read FAQ about 72-hour Visa-free Transit

 In case that 1) you can't provide any of the required documents listed above, 2) or your flight route does not qualify, 3) or you have the record of overstaying in a country or getting visa refusal before, your application for the 72-hour visa-free transit permit may be refused.
 For fear of troubles caused by such cases, please make sure that you are eligible or apply for a regular transit visa in advance.